Wissahickon Virtual Academy

 - All social events sponsored by WSD, including athletic events, dances, pep rallies, class assemblies, prom, etc.

 The Wissahickon Virtual Academy is managed and delivered by the Wissahickon School District.
-All course offerings are developed by Wissahickon teachers.
 Course offerings are available at various academic levels to support and encourage rigor.
-The curriculum aligns with the district’s credit requirements and assesses Pennsylvania state standards.
-Thus, WVA students receive the same challenging and rewarding education as its neighborhood schools.
+The curriculum aligns with the district’s credit requirements and assesses student performance relative to the Commonwealth of Pennsylvania’s Academic and Core Standards.

-The Wissahickon Virtual Academy offers computer-based courses that students complete over the Internet.
+The Wissahickon Virtual Academy provides instruction through an asynchronous lesson format.
+This means that the student will learn through lessons prepared by teachers at the Montgomery Virtual Program which is managed through the Montgomery County Intermediate Unit.
 Students receive a district-issued laptop computer to complete coursework.
-Students may complete their courses at any location with Internet access – school-based classroom, computer lab, home, etc. Students may work at their own pace with their individualized learning plan.
+Students may complete their courses at any location with Internet access – school-based classroom, computer lab, home, etc.

 Frequently Asked Questions about the Wissahickon Virtual Academy